Work Experience & Internship Program Office

 Be at least a second-semester (or more) student

 Be in good academic standing (employers usually prefer 2.5 GPA and above)

-Have a declared major and some career goals
+Have a declared program of study and career goals

 Be goal oriented, motivated to learn and have good time management skills

 If you are an ESL student, then we recommend that you be at least at an intermediate level in all areas (ESL50)

 If you are eligible and ready to participate, register to view internship postings on the Los Rios Internships & Career Services - LINCS System

 Print out all of the LINCS postings that are of interest to you

 Click here to make an appointment with your campus Work Experience (WEXP) staff member to start the referral process